jaredgorski/tchess/README.md

   -port [port number]
         Enter port to connect over (default "8282")
 ```

+The concept is simple: to facilitate a game of chess in the terminal, trading moves over a TCP connection.

 If you want to try `tchess` out, build the binary (`go build`), open up a server in one terminal window (`./tchess -port 8888`), and then connect with the client from a different terminal window (`./tchess -ip <server ip> -port 8888`).
 Moves can be entered in a very basic/explicit algebraic notation, structured thusly: `<piece> + <current square> + <destination square>`. _E.g. `Pc2c4` (move Pawn from C2 to C4)_